agiordan101/codingame_chess/README.md

 ### Ideas to improve Board

+* Insufisant material can only happen after a capture !
+* benchmar ktime between lazy tfr and not lazy
 * Understand what is really needed in _update_engine_at_turn_start(), and for what

 * Switch some function pointer at engine start depending on the rule ?